 Now you know how to make money as a teenager, here's what to do with it!

-2. Buy a car in cash
+Buy a car in cash

 A car payment can be a big commitment, especially in your teens.
 You aren't sure where life will take you, but a car payment will only hold you back.
-Consider saving up to purchase a car completely in cash.
+Consider saving up to purchase a car entirely in cash.

-3. Create an emergency fund
+Create an emergency fund

-Unfortunately, we never know when these hard times will come, but the reality is that they will come at some point.
-Build your emergency fund now so that you always have something to fall back on if times get hard.
+Unfortunately, we never know when these hard times will come.
+The reality is that they will come at some point.
+Build your emergency fund now, so you always have something to fall back on if times get hard.